thuehn/Minstrel-Blues/measurement/minstrel-measurement/Readme.md

 # Analyse Measurement

 Statistical analysis and reporting is done in language ```R```.
-The traces of the measurement have to be processed by a lua script to extract data points for inspectation.
+The traces of the measurement have to be processed by a lua script to extract data points for inspection.

 ## Dependencies